DV

 Quick verdict

-META (Meta Platforms, Inc.) and METU (Direxion Daily META Bull 2X Shares) are both quarterly-pay dividend ETFs, but they take different approaches.
+META (Meta Platforms, Inc.) is a stock, while METU (Direxion Daily META Bull 2X Shares) is an ETF — they take fundamentally different approaches.

 Deep dive